StructBuild255/Home-Automation-part-one/README.md

-# Taking Back Control of Home Automation (Part 1)
+Taking Back Control of Home Automation (Part 1)

-This repository contains the code for Part 1 of my video series on building a custom, privacy-focused home automation system using the Sonoff Basic R4.
+This repository contains the source code for Part 1 of my video series on building a custom, privacy-focused home automation system.
+The project focuses on reclaiming control from cloud-based smart devices by flashing custom C++ firmware onto a Sonoff Basic R4.

-**📺 Watch the full video here:** [Taking Back Control of Home Automation Pt1](https://www.youtube.com/watch?v=V4xDByzqnBk)
+📺 Watch the full video here: Taking Back Control of Home Automation Pt1

-## Project Overview
+Project Overview

-The goal of this project is to replace proprietary, cloud-dependent firmware with custom C++ code running on the ESP32-based Sonoff Basic R4.
-This allows for local control over your devices without sending telemetry data to external servers.
+The goal of this project is to replace proprietary firmware with a custom solution that runs locally on your network.
+This ensures your devices are not sending telemetry to external servers and allows for integration with custom backends (like the Falco system referenced in the code).

-### Hardware Required
+Hardware Required
-* **Sonoff Basic R4** (ESP32-C3 based)
-* **USB-to-TTL Serial Adapter** (3.3V logic) for initial flashing
-* Soldering iron and headers (for accessing programming pins)
+Sonoff Basic R4 (Powered by ESP32-C3)

+USB-to-TTL Serial Adapter (Must use 3.3V logic)

+Soldering Tools (For attaching header pins to the Sonoff board)

-### Software Requirements
+Software Requirements
-* **Arduino IDE**
-* **ESP32 Board Manager** installed in Arduino IDE (`esp32` by Espressif Systems)
+Arduino IDE

+ESP32 Board Manager (Install esp32 by Espressif Systems in Arduino IDE)

-## File Descriptions
+File Descriptions

-This repository progresses from a basic "Hello World" equivalent to a fully network-controlled switch.
+The repository includes three sketches that progress from basic functionality to full network control:

-### 1. `BlinkWithoutDelay.ino`
+1. BlinkWithoutDelay.ino
-A basic introduction to non-blocking code.
+A foundational sketch that demonstrates non-blocking timing.

-* **Function:** Toggles the Relay and LED every 500ms using `millis()` instead of `delay()`.
+Functionality: Toggles the Relay and LED every 500ms.

-* **Purpose:** Establishes the foundation for multitasking, allowing the processor to do other things (like listen for WiFi or buttons) while timing the LED.
+Key Concept: Uses millis() instead of delay() to allow the processor to handle other tasks simultaneously.

-### 2. `ButtonControlWithDebounce.ino`
+2. ButtonControlWithDebounce.ino
 Adds physical interaction to the device.

-* **Function:** Allows the onboard push button to toggle the Relay/LED.
+Functionality: Allows the onboard button (Pin 9) to toggle the Relay/LED.

-* **Features:** Implements software debouncing to prevent false triggers and noisy signals from the mechanical button.
+Key Concept: Implements software debouncing to ensure clean signal readings from the physical button.

-### 3. `WIFIControl.ino`
+3. WIFIControl.ino
-The final code for Part 1, combining manual control with network capabilities.
+The complete firmware for Part 1, combining manual control with network capabilities.
-* **Function:** Connects the device to your local WiFi network.
-* **Features:**
-    * **TCP Server:** Listens on port **8081** for commands.
-    * **OTA (Over-The-Air) Updates:** Allows you to upload new code wirelessly without plugging in the USB adapter again.
-    * **Physical Control:** Retains the button functionality from the previous sketch.

-## Configuration & Usage
+Network Capabilities: Connects to WiFi and starts a TCP server on port 8081.

+OTA Updates: Includes ArduinoOTA to allow for wireless firmware updates in the future.

+Dual Control: The device can be controlled via the physical button or network commands.

-### 1. Setup
+Setup & Configuration
-Open `WIFIControl.ino` and update the following lines with your network credentials:

-const char* ssid = "yourWifiName";
-const char* password = "yourWifiPassword";
-const char* hostName = "device-name";

-2. Flashing
+Prepare the Hardware:

+Solder header pins to the Sonoff Basic R4.

-Connect your USB-to-TTL adapter to the Sonoff (TX to RX, RX to TX, GND to GND, 3.3V to 3.3V).
+Connect the USB-to-TTL adapter (RX to TX, TX to RX, 3.3V to 3.3V, GND to GND).

+Configure the Code:

+Open WIFIControl.ino.

+Update the ssid and password variables with your network credentials.

+(Optional) Set a unique hostName for the device.

+Flash the Firmware:

-Hold the button on the Sonoff while plugging it in to enter Bootloader Mode.
+Hold the physical button on the Sonoff while plugging it into your computer to enter Bootloader Mode.

-Select the correct board (e.g., ESP32C3 Dev Module) and port in Arduino IDE.
+Select the ESP32C3 Dev Module in Arduino IDE and upload the sketch.

-Upload the sketch.

-3. Controlling the Device
+Usage
-Once uploaded and connected to WiFi, you can control the relay using netcat (nc) from a terminal on the same network.
+Once flashed and connected to your network, you can control the relay using netcat (nc) or any TCP client.
+The server listens on port 8081.

-Commands: ON, OFF, TOGGLE
+Supported Commands:

+ON - Turns the relay on.

+OFF - Turns the relay off.

+TOGGLE - Toggles the current state.

+Example Terminal Command:

+Bash

-Example (Linux/Mac Terminal): Replace 192.168.1.XXX with your device's IP address (visible in Serial Monitor on boot).
+# Replace 192.168.1.XXX with your device's IP address

-# Turn ON
-echo -n "ON" | nc 192.168.1.XXX 8081

-# Turn OFF
-echo -n "OFF" | nc 192.168.1.XXX 8081

-# Toggle state
 echo -n "TOGGLE" | nc 192.168.1.XXX 8081

-Future Plans
-This is just the beginning (Part 1).
-Future updates will cover the backend server (Falco) and more advanced integrations.
+Note: The code includes a placeholder comment for integration with "Falco commands," hinting at the backend server integration to come in future videos.

 Disclaimer: Working with mains electricity is dangerous.
-Ensure all power is disconnected before modifying hardware.
-Proceed at your own risk.****
+Ensure the device is unplugged from mains power while flashing or modifying hardware.